Sofinnova Partners

 Series B in 2025

-Berry Street operates an online telehealth platform that specializes in nutrition therapy for various health conditions, including disordered eating, heart health, PCOD, liver disease, women's health, sports nutrition, and diabetes.
-The platform connects patients with board-certified dietitians, facilitating care through video and chat services.
-By partnering with numerous insurance plans, Berry Street ensures that patients can access these essential services without incurring out-of-pocket expenses, ultimately helping them achieve their health goals and enhance their quality of life.
+Berry Street is an online telehealth platform that specializes in nutrition therapy, offering treatment for various health conditions such as disordered eating, heart health, PCOD, liver disease, women's health, sports nutrition, and diabetes.
+The platform connects patients with board-certified dietitians, facilitating care through video and chat-based interactions.
+This approach ensures that patients can receive professional nutritional guidance tailored to their health needs while benefiting from insurance coverage, thus alleviating out-of-pocket expenses.
+Berry Street aims to enhance patients' health outcomes and overall quality of life by providing accessible and personalized dietary support.

 Venture Round in 2024